santerijps/SafetyCT/README.md

 # SafetyCT

-SafetyCT ("safety seat") is a collection of macros and functions in a [single header file](safetyct.h) to help with common error handling tasks and safety concerns when programming in the C programming language.
+SafetyCT ("safety seat") is a collection of macros in a [single header file](safetyct.h) to help with common error handling tasks and safety concerns when programming in the C programming language.
 You will also find a set of recommended compiler options to use in your builds.

+For code examples, see [the examples directory](./examples).

+## Features

+The single header file includes:

+- Macros to elegantly handle errors instead of typing out many `if` -statements and long `switch` -statements
+- Alternatives for runtime asserts with more detailed error messages
+- The `defer` and `defer_if` macros to defer running code until the end of the current scope
+- Python -like traceback messages to simplify the debugging process (behind the `-DDEBUG` compiler option)
+- Macros that allow writing tests in the source code (the tests can be run with the `-DTEST` compiler option)

 ## Motivation